 As of March 31, 2025, unless otherwise noted.
 KKR Real Estate analysis.
 There can be no assurance that the trends, forward-looking statements or projections described above will continue or be achieved or that any targets and/or estimates will be met.
 Past performance is not a guarantee of future results.
 Historic market trends are not reliable indicators of actual future market behavior or future performance of any particular investment or any KKR fund, vehicle or account, which may differ materially, and are not to be relied on as such.
 Unless otherwise indicated, the information in this section reflects the current market views, opinions and expectations of KKR based on its historic experience.
-There is no guarantee the strategies mentioned herein will materialize, and there can be no assurance that investors in any KKR fund will receive a return of capital.
-There can be no assurance that any fund's investment team will be able to achieve its investment objectives or avoid substantial losses.
+There is no guarantee the strategies mentioned herein will materialize, and there can be no assurance that any fund's investment team will be able to achieve its investment objectives or avoid substantial losses.
 Please see "Important Information" at the beginning of this Presentation for information regarding past performance, forward looking statements and projections